-In August, SPC often compete at the annual Aka Aka race.
+In August, SPC often competes at the annual Aka Aka race.
 It is a cracker of an event, with a Team Time Trial and Road Race all on the same day.
 Parent racers are encouraged to ride with the Juniors for the Road Race.
 This race is run by Auckland Cycling and Counties Manukau Cycling Clubs.

-Exact dates will be published to TeamApp once known.
+Exact details will be published in TeamApp.